tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 }
 ```

-One suggestion we've is perhaps the Azure Function can have a freindly user interface to download the nuget package in C# as currently the way to specify the nuget package in the project.json file is too manual.
-In additon, if there's Dynamic CRM connector on Azure function compatiable with [**CrmServiceClient**](https://msdn.microsoft.com/en-us/library/dn688177.aspx_would make its much easier.
+One suggestion we've is perhaps the Azure Function can have a friendly user interface to download the nuget package as currently the way to find and specify the nuget package in the project.json file is too manual.
+In additon, if there's Dynamic CRM buitl-in connector on Azure function equivalent with [**CrmServiceClient**](https://msdn.microsoft.com/en-us/library/dn688177.aspx_would will make its much easier.

 ![screen shoot of the Bot in getting the order status successfulyl from CRM ] ({{site.baseurl}}/images/CoreMinderImages/xxxxxxxxxxxxxxxxxxxxxxxxx.JPG}})